Book Prize Guidelines

 Eligibility

-The Prairie Schooner Raz-Shumaker Book Prize Series welcomes manuscripts from all living writers, including non-US citizens, writing in English.
+The Prairie Schooner Raz/Shumaker Book Prize Series welcomes manuscripts from all living writers, including non-US citizens, writing in English.
 Both unpublished and published writers are welcome to submit manuscripts.
-However, we will not consider manuscripts that have previously been published, which includes self-publication.
+However, we will not consider manuscripts that have previously been published anywhere in the world, which includes self-publication.
 Writers may enter both contests.
 Simultaneous submissions are accepted, but we ask that you notify us immediately if your manuscript is accepted for publication somewhere else.
 No past or present paid employee of Prairie Schooner or the University of Nebraska Press or current faculty or student at the University of Nebraska will be eligible for the prizes.

 When to Send

-Manuscripts will be accepted between January 15 and March 15, 2024.
+Manuscripts are accepted annually between January 15 and March 15.

 Manuscript